|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |% Daily Value*|

 |Total Carbohydrate 6g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You can add cinnamon syrup as an optional ingredient to the original recipe for two reasons: cinnamon is a great compliment to coffee and it gives the drink a little something extra.
-Cinnamon syrup is very easy to make yourself and it's a great addition to regularly stock in both the bar and kitchen because it's an ingredient that can be used to enhance many different recipes, even if that's just your morning cup of coffee.
+- Cinnamon syrup is easy to make yourself, though it's also available at stores.
+It's a great addition for both the bar and kitchen because it can be used to enhance many different recipes, even if that's just your morning cup of coffee.
 If you prefer, use another flavored syrup to customize the martini to your own taste.

-Midnight Martinis are also often served as a shooter—just shake, strain into a shot glass and go for it.
+- The midnight martini is also often served as a shooter—just shake, strain into a shot glasses and drink!

 - A number of recipes take on the name of midnight martini and they're quite diverse.
 One, for instance, is nothing more than a gin martini garnished with a black olive.
 Another uses black vodka (e.g., Blavod) in that martini.
 Others are more like the black martini, featuring black raspberry or blackberry liqueur with citrus juice to get a dark color.

 Adding the cinnamon syrup helps bring the midnight martini's strength down just a little bit.
 However you decide to make it, this cocktail packs a hefty alcohol punch that rivals its caffeine.
 It should mix up to 22 percent ABV (44 proof), a good reason for serving it just under 3 ounces.
 Think of it more like a double shot of espresso and enjoy it slowly.